 The reclassification of financial assets will take place as long as the business model that manages the financial assets is changed.
 It is expected that this change is very rare.
-These changes are determined by Management as a result of external or internal changes and must be significant for the Group's operations and demonstrable to third parties.
+These changes are determined by Management because of external or internal changes and must be significant for the Group's operations and demonstrable to third parties.
 Consequently, a change in the Group's business model will take place only when it begins or ceases to carry out an activity that is significant for its operations.
-As of December 31, 2020 and 2019, the Group has not reclassified its financial assets after their initial recognition.
+As of December 31, 2021 and 2020, the Group has not reclassified its financial assets after their initial recognition.
 Financial liabilities are never reclassified.